By Molly J. Anderson-Childers | Updated May 5, 2018

-My question was, "How can I succeed as an artist and writer, with no day-job to steal time away from my real work in the studio?"
+NOTE: My question was, "How can I succeed as an artist and writer, with no day-job to steal time away from my real work in the studio?"
 When I closed my eyes, I saw a big brown grizzly bear, a female.
 She grinned at me, then walked away through the forest.
 I followed her quickly.
 She paid no mind to obstacles, making a wide path through brush and bracken.
 She did not hesitate, nor did she look back.

 I followed her far, until we reached a bee-tree.
 Rising to her hind legs, she scooped out sweet sticky gold, offering it delicately to me from her huge claws.
 As I tasted that wildflower honey I knew the answer to my question.
 Walk without hesitation in the direction of something wild and sweet.
 Do not heed obstacles they have no power to stop you.
 Fear nothing, for in the wilderness of your mind, you are the biggest, meanest beast in the forest, Queen of all creatures.
-Do not look back it has nothing to teach you, and it makes it impossible to move forward.
+Do not look back; it has nothing to teach you, and it makes it impossible to move forward.
 Find that secret sweet thing that you most desire, and revel in it.
 Always share this treasure with those brave enough to follow you into the wild places of the heart.

-We've discussed nature as a healer and guide.
+I've discussed nature as a healer and guide.
 Hopefully, these visualizations can offer you some inspiration and guidance.
 Now, it's time to seek nature in her most glorious form: The Wild Muse.
-If you're ready for another visualization, please close your eyes.
+If you're ready for another visualization, close your eyes.
 Return to the clearing in the tall pines for a final time today, knowing you may return anytime you have need.
 A clear breeze is blowing from the West...

 Ask your Inner Muse, that wild queen of the forest, to reveal herself to you.
 You hear a sweet voice calling your name.
 You cannot resist.
-You follow her into the forest, catching glimpses of her through the trees a bare shoulder dark hair, flashing eyes.
+You follow her into the forest, catching glimpses of her through the trees, a bare shoulder, dark hair, flashing eyes.
 Finally, you catch up to her in a small clearing.
 There stands a cottage made of rounded stones from the river of dreams.
 You see a blue wooden door, and round windows like portholes.
 You enter together, and find it is a studio, with every type of artwork represented by a variety of supplies stone and clay, drums and bells, easels and paints, paper and pens of all colors and sizes, glue and beads and glitter for gorgeous collages, and more.

 Your Inner Muse smiles.
 "You need no key to enter this place, Artist.
 But if you would return, you must first create a portrait of me, in this magical place where all dreams begin.
 Show my true face to the world!"
 Now open your eyes, and begin!

 Do not heed obstacles they have no power to stop you.
 Fear nothing, for in the wilderness of your mind, you are the biggest, meanest beast in the forest, Queen of all creatures.
-Do not look back it has nothing to teach you, and it makes it impossible to move forward.
+Do not look back, it has nothing to teach you, and it makes it impossible to move forward.
 Find that secret sweet thing that you most desire, and revel in it.
 Always share this treasure with those brave enough to follow you into the wild places of the heart.

 ©2006 Molly J. Anderson-Childers.
 All rights reserved.